PaloAltoNetworks/terraform-aws-vmseries-modules/examples/panorama_standalone/README.md

 ## Topology

 The topology consists of :
- - VPC
+ - VPC with 2 subnets in 2 availability zones
- - Panorama instance with a public IP address
+ - 2 Panorama instances with a public IP addresses and static private IP addresses

 ![](https://user-images.githubusercontent.com/9674179/235086359-e846b901-e01b-45b2-92d0-81c94b4220e9.png)

+## PANO-OS software version

+Example was prepared for PAN-OS in **10.2.3** version as described in [AWS Deployment Guide](https://www.paloaltonetworks.com/resources/guides/panorama-on-aws-deployment-guide).
+For more information about recommended software versions see [Support PAN-OS Software Release Guidance](https://pandocs.tech/fw/184p-link3).

 ## Prerequisites